falcosecurity/falco-website/content/en/blog/falco-week-50/index.md

 Moreover, we merged a PR  that opens up the possibility for Driverkit to directly use `cmake` to configure and then build our drivers: https://github.com/falcosecurity/driverkit/pull/309.

 What's next?
-The `cmake` PR is opened and works super good; build times are as good as before, so no penalty there :rocket: https://github.com/falcosecurity/driverkit/pull/302.
+The `cmake` PR is opened and works super good; build times are as good as before, so no penalty! https://github.com/falcosecurity/driverkit/pull/302.
 Moreover, we are going to make use of actuated.dev arm64 runners in driverkit too, porting its CI to github actions: https://github.com/falcosecurity/driverkit/pull/311.

 ## Join relevant discussions!